 Managing an ALS diagnosis can feel overwhelming.
-The team at Banner Health is ready to help every step of the way.
+The team at Banner Brain & Spine is ready to help every step of the way.
 Learn more about treatment options and care for ALS.

 Medication: Your doctor may prescribe medication to treat ALS symptoms.
 There are two FDA approved medications that can help with ALS: riluzole and edaravone.
 Riluzole may prolong life expectancy by a few months, while edaravone may slow the progression of ALS, mainly slowing progression that affects everyday tasks.